Online Energy Minimization Under A Peak Age of Information Constraint: Numerical Results

+\begin{remark} In all the simulations, when the speed $s$ is in Gbits/sec, we consider the power consumption $P(s)=s^2$ or $P(s)=2^s-1$ to be in milli-Watts. \end{remark}

-Finally we conclude this section by analyzing the effect of $D$ (maximum allowed AoI) on the energy consumed by $\pi^g$.
+Next, we analyze the effect of $D$ (maximum allowed AoI) on the energy consumption by $\pi^g$.
 Note that if $D$ is large, $\pi^g$ gets more time to transmit individual packets.
 So, $\pi^g$ transmits the packets with minimum speed $3W/D$ (which is also small if $D$ is large).
 Hence, the energy consumed by $\pi^g$ decreases as $D$ increases (other parameters being fixed).
 Figure \ref{fig:E_vs_D_multiFn} verifies this argument as it shows the plot of energy consumed as a function of peak AoI ($D$) when initial AoI $\Delta(0)=0$, size of packets is $W=1$ Mbit, time horizon $T=100$ msec, and inter-generation time of packets is uniformly distributed in interval $[0,3]$ msec.
 Note that as $D\to T$, energy consumption of $\pi^g$ converges to $0$ because fewer packets (transmitted at slower speed) are sufficient to satisfy the peak AoI constraint \eqref{eq:constraint}.